phalcon/documentation/docs/application-micro.md

 ```

 ### Middleware Events
-The [events](#events) that are triggered for our application also trigger inside a class that implements the [Phalcon\Mvc\Micro\MiddlewareInterface][mvc-micro-middlewareinterface].
-This offers great flexibility and power for developers since we can interact with the request process.
+The [events](#events) triggered for our application also apply inside a class implementing the [Phalcon\Mvc\Micro\MiddlewareInterface][mvc-micro-middlewareinterface].
+This provides flexibility and power for developers to interact with the request process.

-**API example**
+#### API Example

-Assume that we have an API that we have implemented with the Micro application.
-We will need to attach different Middleware classes in the application so that we can better control the execution of the application.
+Suppose we have implemented an API with the Micro application.
+Different Middleware classes are attached to better control the execution of the application.
+The middleware used include:

-The middleware that we will use are:

 * Firewall
 * NotFound